TonyPhipps/SIEM/Tactics/File-Creation.md

 Grouped by [Detection Method](/Detection-Methods.md)

 ## Aggregate Count
-- Executable Files Created in User Space
+- Count of User and Extension
-    - Aggregate by Process, Full File Path
+- Count of User and File Path
-- Files Created in System Space by an Executable Ran from User Space
-    - Aggregate by Process, Full File Path
+- Count of Process and File Path

 ## Blacklist Alert
 - File Created with Known-Malicious Name
 - File Created with Known-System Name in Unexpected Folder
+- File Created in System Space by Process in User Space
+- File Created in User Space by Privileged Account
+- File Created in System Space by Nonprivileged Account

 ## Whitelist Alert
 - File Created in System Folder